 The Walmart we go to is a Walmart on steroids.
-One could fit two or three Jersey Walmarts into this one, I don’t even mean that hyperbollically, and they sell alcohol here!
+One could fit two or three Jersey Walmarts into this one, I don’t even mean that hyperbolically, and they sell alcohol here!
 I feel like a stranger in a foreign land.

 Eventually we fight our way out of Walmart and load up the car.
-I’m just about to suggest we get some Taco Bell, but before I even get the chance, Mike announces that he’ll be cooking a full steak dinner tonight.
+I’m just about to suggest we get Taco Bell, but before I even get the chance, Mike announces he’ll be cooking a full steak dinner tonight.
 All cravings for locos tacos promptly vanish from my system.
 I didn’t even know Mike could cook, this should be interesting.

 The next morning is a groggy one, but I push on regardless.
 We say our goodbyes and go our separate ways.
-I’m actually amazed at how functional these two are at this most ungodly of morning hours; I can hardly muster the strength to fully open my left eye!
-My friends have about a forty-five-minute ride to work and I have about seven hours until I’m home.
+I’m actually amazed at how functional these two are at this most ungodly of morning hours, I can hardly muster the strength to fully open my left eye!
+My friends have about a forty-five-minute drive to work and I have about seven hours until I’m home.
 Best to get moving, droopy eyelid or not.

 Oh, and lastly, “Thank you both for your service.”

-I am overcome with despair, tossed into a dead world of dashed hopes & dreams and crushed into nightmare powder to be snorted by Mephisto and his demonic little cohorts.
+I am overcome with despair, tossed into a dead world of dashed hopes and dreams, crushed into nightmare powder to be snorted by Mephisto and his demonic little cohorts.

 Hauling myself back over the fence and sulking to my car, I take one last look at the glorious Taco Bell before starting Bessy up and getting back on the road.
-Only three-ish hours left until I’m home, there won’t be any more rest stops.
+Only threeish hours left until I’m home, there won’t be any more rest stops.
 No more detours.
 My next stop is Mother’s house, my home.
 It looks like I won’t be getting my Taco Bell after all…